 - Go outside.
 Try to step outside for some fresh air and a change of environment if you can.
 Light and sunshine are healthy and help redirect the brain.

 - Keep it simple.
 Try to keep conversations simple and direct.
 For example, if the person resists bathing, instead of saying, "I need you to come to the bathroom so you can take a bath and shave and I can wash your hair," a simple "Dad, we're going to the bathroom" is easier to comprehend.
 Asking for one thing at a time helps keep things simple.

 - Use bridge phrases to put the focus back on the person.
 If Mom won't eat and says she's not hungry, you don't have to push.
 Instead, try a 'bridge phrase' that moves the conversation to a different place.
 For example, you can tell Mom how much you always loved her fried chicken and ask her if she remembers how the house used to smell while it cooked or how she prepared the meal.
 Then a little later, maybe return with, "hey, how about we both have a bite of this sandwich?"

 - Use touch to calm and focus.

 Not everyone with dementia feels comforted by touch.
 However, if the person is okay with it, touching that person's arm or shoulder or gently hold their hand can be comforting and grounding.
 With redirection, keep in mind that one technique may work fine one time but not the next, so it's a good idea to have several options on hand.
 The whole idea of redirection is that you want the person to feel cared about and listened to and make sure they're in a safe situation.

-If you or your loved one are considering a memory care facility, learn more about Eau Claire memory care here.
+Need more advice?
 Our professional memory care team can answer your questions and help you navigate your situation.